Kathryn Priest-Peries

 I joined Alongside You in January of 2020, in large part, due to the collaborative and holistic approach that the agency has in the service delivery model.
 The team are highly trained and committed to excellence.

-Outside of work, I relax by riding a Harley, spending time with my adult children and partner, tropical snorkeling, and I am about to start playing the cello.
+Outside of work, I relax by riding a Harley, spending time with my adult children and partner, tropical snorkelling, and I am about to start playing the cello.
 I read crime novels voraciously.
 Watching comedy and going to the movies are also things I enjoy.

 The most important value in my life and work is transparency.
 The more honest and open that people can be with one another, and the more space that is created for that, the greater the connection that is possible.
 In the spirit of this, another motto that guides me is, “I can’t solve problems that I don’t know about”.